maddigits/maddigits.github.com/_posts/2012-06-25-modular-persistence.md

 The teacher used the "normal" way to create the projects: Eclipse, create libraries with jars that's needed and create the EntityManagerFactory by hand.

-I never liked this model and, in my examples and work, I used a standard architecture that I built.
+It works, but IMHO, should never be used in production.
+In my examples and work, I used a standard architecture that I built.
 It's using Maven, JPA2, EclipseLink, and MySQL Google Guice.

 This structure decreased a lot time I would take to do several things, and as I found it very useful, I decided to put it on [github](https://github.com/caarlos0/persistence-base).